Takeaways

 Proposed Rules

-The draft Further Notice seeks comment on a host of measures intended to close what the FCC has identified as additional loopholes in the current regulatory framework that compromise national security.
+The Further Notice seeks comment on a host of measures intended to close additional loopholes the FCC has identified in the current Covered List framework.
 At a high level, these include:

 • Whether to bifurcate the Covered List rules into producer/provider-based and production location-based categories with the intent to provide clarity with respect to which rules apply to both categories and which apply only to one category;

-• Whether to codify a definition of “produced by” for purposes of the Covered List and related rules;
+• Whether to codify a definition of “produced in a foreign country,” “UAS critical components,” and “routers” for purposes of the Covered List and related rules;

 • Whether to adopt measures to address potential “white labeling” abuse with respect to devices claiming “electrically identical” status;

-• Whether to require applicants to submit a written and signed HBOM and SBOM at the time they apply for certification and require grantees to update the FCC of any changes to the HBOM or SBOM of the device;
+• Whether to require applicants to submit a written and signed hardware and software bills of material at the time they apply for certification and require grantees to update the FCC of any changes to the device bills of material or, alternatively, limit such disclosure requirements to “higher-risk” equipment, such as that coming from foreign adversary countries, or certain identified components;

 • Whether to prohibit authorization of devices incorporating any components produced by a covered entity (including software and/or firmware);

-• Whether to require certification for devices in Covered List sectors (UAS, UAS critical components, and routers) even if it would otherwise be eligible for authorization pursuant to SDoC or exempt from authorization;
+• Whether to require certification for devices in Covered List sectors (UAS, UAS critical components, and routers) even if it would otherwise be eligible for authorization pursuant to SDoC or exempt from authorization, or alternatively, limit such prohibition to certain categories of equipment or higher-risk places of origin;

-• Whether to adopt new restrictions and conditions for importation and marketing of covered equipment;
+• Whether to adopt new restrictions and conditions for importation and marketing of covered equipment, or further revise the requirements adopted in the Order;

-• Whether to require a U.S.-based liable party for FCC-certified equipment (similar to the SDoC requirement to have a U.S.-based responsible party).
+• Whether to require a U.S.-based liable party for FCC-certified equipment (similar to the SDoC requirement to have a U.S.-based responsible party) and whether failure to respond by the liable party should be grounds for revocation of equipment authorization; and

 The FCC also proposes to codify in its rules a framework for permitting permissive changes for software and firmware updates that mitigate harm to U.S. consumers for previously authorized covered equipment.
-Such changes are currently permitted through a set of limited waivers granted in January and May 2026 that are set to expire on January 1, 2029.
+Such changes are currently permitted through a set of limited waivers that are currently set to expire on January 1, 2029.

 * * * * * * * * * *